MultiSafepay/docs/content/payment-methods/chargebacks.md

 Additional guidance:

-- Always follow card scheme's payment acceptance guidelines carefully.
+- Always follow the card scheme's payment acceptance guidelines carefully.
 - Ensure there are no bugs for processing card payments in your <<glossary:backend>>.
 - Make sure your refund and return policies are clear and fair.